 Having a dog that gets along well with people and pets is incredibly helpful for family dynamics, having guests over, and being in public.
 You will not have to worry about how your dog will react when a stranger approaches unless you are worried that their happily wagging tail may become destructive.
 Excessive licking and joy are the only real “worries” that you will have to have with them when they are around other people and pets.

 Additionally, this makes them an easy dog to bring into the family whether they are the first pet on board or are joining a home that already has pets.
-These dogs tend to get along well with any other breathing creature, so you can rest assured that your money will not be wasted in bringing home a dog that can get along with just about anyone or anything.
-These dogs are cute, easy to love, and are well worth their higher price tag.
+These dogs tend to get along well with any other breathing creature, so you can rest assured that a great deal of money will not be wasted on bringing home a dog that can get along with just about anyone or anything.
+These dogs are cute, easy to love, and well worth their higher price tag.

 If the cost is a roadblock to getting your own Labradoodle, try the rescue dogs route.
 Rescue Labradoodles are the perfect choice if you are looking for a loving companion who will make your life better.
 Reputable rescues occasionally have service or therapy dogs that are retired or no longer needed.